tomwhite/disq-original/README.md

 ### Multiple input files

 For reading BAM/CRAM/SAM and VCF, multiple files may be read in one operation.
-The input paths may be a list of individual files, directories, or a mixture of the two.
+A path may either be a an individual file, or a directory.
 Directories are _not_ processed recursively, so only the files in the directory are processed, and it is an error for the directory to contain subdirectories.

+Directories must contain files with the same header.
+If files have different headers then the effect of reading the files is undefined.

 File types may not be mixed: it is an error to process BAM and CRAM files, for example, in one operation.

 ### Sharded output